-- 28.25 The proposals would integrate satisfactorily with the surrounding townscape in terms of scale, massing and overall design.
+- 29.25 The proposals would integrate satisfactorily with the surrounding townscape in terms of scale, massing and overall design.
+Less than substantial harm to the conservation area has been identified, but, as per the guidance in the NPPF, this harm is outweighed by the significant benefit of bringing the buildings back into long-term viable uses, and the public benefit resulting from the provision of new and affordable homes.
 The proposals would have an acceptable impact on the living conditions of neighbouring properties in terms of light, privacy and outlook.
-Furthermore, no undue harm would arise from noise or light emitted from the development. - 28.26 In terms of transport, the extent of car and cycle parking is acceptable and, in combination with the submitted Travel Plan, would help reduce reliance on the private car and the transition to sustainable modes of travel.
-The sustainability aspects of the proposal are in compliance with policy. - 28.27 The application demonstrates that the environmental impact of the proposal would be acceptable, subject to appropriate mitigation.
+Furthermore, no undue harm would arise from noise or light emitted from the development. - 29.26 In terms of transport, the extent of car and cycle parking is acceptable and, in combination with the submitted Travel Plan, would help reduce reliance on the private car and the transition to sustainable modes of travel.
+The sustainability aspects of the proposal are in compliance with policy. - 29.27 The application demonstrates that the environmental impact of the proposal would be acceptable, subject to appropriate mitigation.
 There would be no adverse effect on the integrity of the EFSAC, no air quality degradation, no increased flood risk and no significant risk to human health from contamination.
-Archaeological and ecological assets would be safeguarded as a result of the proposal, and biodiversity net gain secured. - 28.28 Taken together, the application has demonstrated its compliance with the requirements of the LPSV, the Adopted Local Plan and the NPPF.
-It is therefore recommended that planning permission is granted subject to the imposition of suitably worded planning conditions and obligations.
+Archaeological and ecological assets would be safeguarded as a result of the proposal, and biodiversity net gain secured. - 29.28 Taken together, the application has demonstrated its compliance with the requirements of the LPSV, the Adopted Local Plan and the NPPF.
+It is therefore recommended that planning permission and listed building consent is granted subject to the imposition of suitably worded planning conditions and obligations.